echeran/smile-of-murugan/webbook/chapter15.md

 there is less than 30% of Tamil items and more than 70% of Sanskrit loanwords.
 Observe the *cantam*, the rhythmic pattern:

-> *tána tánana tánā tanánana*;
+<center><p>*tána tánana tánā tanánana*;</p></center>

 this is maintained throughout the stanza, ending with *tánanāná*:
 *arultārāy.*

-Two of the four main properties of Aruṇakiri's songs are revealed in this stanza: immensely rich vocabulary ¹ having as its source the treasures of Tamil as well as of Sanskrit; 2 and *cantam* or regular rhythmic pattern.
+Two of the four main properties of Aruṇakiri's songs are revealed in this stanza: immensely rich vocabulary[^vocabulary] having as its source the treasures of Tamil as well as of Sanskrit;[^source-tamil-sanskrit] and *cantam* or regular rhythmic pattern.

+[^vocabulary]: "Words, marshalled with rhymes and alliterations interspersed, break from him in a deluge."
+C. and H. Jesudasan, op. *cit.* p.
+212.

+[^source-tamil-sanskrit]: In a sense, Aruṇakiri's god is also a happy blend of the two cultures, and his two wives symbolize this fact: Teyvayānai, the daughter of Indra, stands for Sanskrit, Vaḷḷi for Tamil.
+Murukaṉ himself has been always considered the prince of poets, cf. Kumarakuruparar's invocation: “O Prince Bard of *Caṅkam* literature!"

 The term and notion of *cantam* needs somewhat detailed discussion.
 Historically, it means an assault of Sanskritic, *mātrā*-type